-Asian shares rise as Fed cheer offsets trade, UK angst
+Asian shares climb on dovish Fed, but Brexit hurdle looms

 Traders say a hung parliament or a victory for the main opposition Labour Party could cause huge disruptions because Labour is promising another referendum on membership of the bloc.

+The euro EUR=EBS traded at $1.11405, close to a five-week high before a European Central Bank meeting later on Thursday where policymakers are expected to keep rates on hold.

+Chinese shares .CSI300 slipped 0.06%.
+Activity was subdued as investors awaited more news about the Sino-U.S. trade war.

-In trade war news, U.S. President Donald Trump is expected to meet Thursday with top advisers to discuss tariffs on nearly $160 billion of Chinese consumer goods that are scheduled to take effect on Dec.
+U.S. President Donald Trump is expected to meet Thursday with top advisers to discuss tariffs on nearly $160 billion of Chinese consumer goods that are scheduled to take effect on Dec.
 15, three sources told Reuters.

-Trump is expected to go ahead with the tariffs, a separate source told Reuters, which could scuttle efforts to end a 17-month long trade war between the world’s two-largest economies.
+Trump is expected to go ahead with the tariffs, a separate source told Reuters, which could scuttle efforts to end a 17-month long trade dispute between the world’s two-largest economies.

-The dollar index .DXY against a basket of six major currencies traded at 97.413.
-On Wednesday it fell to a four-month low after Powell it would take a significant pick-up in inflation to cause the Fed to raise rates.
+The dollar index .DXY against a basket of six major currencies fell 0.35% to 97.076, approaching a four-month low reached on Wednesday after Powell it would take a significant pick-up in inflation to cause the Fed to raise rates.

-U.S. crude futures CLc1 rose 0.26% to $58.91 a barrel in Asia.
+U.S. crude CLc1 edged up 0.24% to $58.90 a barrel.
+Brent crude LCOc1 rose 0.46% to $64.01 per barrel.
 A report by OPEC released on Wednesday suggested that oil markets are tighter than previously thought.

 Traders are also focused on state oil company Saudi Aramco (2222.SE), whose shares surged the maximum permitted 10% above their IPO price on their Riyadh stock market debut on Wednesday, making it the world’s most valuable listed company.